Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddStorage.rst

 In this delcarative base, we define a metadata with a schema name for this plugin, **pl_tutorial**.

-Peek has a :command:`loadStorageTuples()` method that imports the tables.
-All the table classes in the plugin will be loaded in this method.

 ----

 Create a file :file:`peek_plugin_tutorial/_private/storage/DeclarativeBase.py`